HearingTechnology/Verhulstetal2018Model/README.md

 5. RUN THE MATLAB SCRIPT: ExampleAnalysis.m

-6. NOTE TO PYTHON FANS
+6. NOTE TO PYTHON FANS:
 Because all the model code is written in python, it is possible to run the model without MATLAB.
 MATLAB is only used here to interface with the model: design the stimuli, set the parameters and plot the results.

 7. MAKING MODIFICATIONS BEYOND THE STANDARD PARAMETERS